SPR24_Logo-National-Converge-2024-01

 Follow us on social media to stay up to date!

 This year we are proud to announce that we are offering virtual sessions.
-All Keynote and Family Breakout Sessions will be available for virtual viewing live during the conference and for six months following the event.
-Please be aware that the Whova Event Application is necessary in order to access these sessions.
+All Keynote and Family Breakout Sessions will be available for unlimited on-demand viewing until the middle of October following the event.
+Please be aware that the Whova Event Application is necessary in order to receive CE credits.
+CE credit access and professional ticket sales will expire on July 1st, 2024.
 Please see the Whova App information below.

 Virtual Professional